utdata/icj-class/bootstrap/bootstrap-assignment.md

 # Bootstrap homework assignment

-You are going to build a two-page Bootstrap project from scratch, based on Bootstrap documentation code and styles.
-There are screenshots of what I'm looking for at the end of this document.
+You are going to build a three-page project using a Bootstrap development rig.
+There are screenshots of what I'm looking for at the bottom of this document.
 (You might peek at it real quick before moving on.)

 ## Resources

-While you are building this from scratch, you have the icj-bootstrap-template project to start from.
-You also have your in-class repo to look at for guidance, where we also used most of the components you need.
+While you are building this from scratch, you do have the icj-bootstrap-template development environment to set up Sass, etc. You also have your in-class repo to look at for guidance.

 You'll want to use the Bootstrap documentation for your code and styles.

-- Go to [Bootstrap site](https://getbootstrap.com/) and click on the **Documentation** link.
+- Go to [Bootstrap site](https://getbootstrap.com/) and click on the **Docs** link.
 Most of what you need is under **Components** on the left-hand navigation. **Utilities** has some useful information as well.
-- You may also find W3 Schools' [Bootstrap 4 Tutorial](https://www.w3schools.com/bootstrap4/) useful.
-- You can also review the [Learn Bootstrap screencasts](https://scrimba.com/g/gbootstrap4) you had as prework.
+Use the **search bar** there to help you.
+- The are many Bootstrap 5 tutorials on the web, including [Tutorial Republic](https://www.tutorialrepublic.com/twitter-bootstrap-tutorial/) and [W3 Schools](https://www.w3schools.com/bootstrap5/).
+- If you prefer video tutorials, [Net Ninja's Bootstrap 5 Crash Course](https://www.youtube.com/playlist?list=PL4cUxeGkcC9joIM91nLzd_qaH_AimmdAR) is pretty good.

 ## Getting the project started

-I'll try to allow some time in class to do this so we can troubleshoot any problems.

-- Create a new folder in your `icj/` folder called `yourname-bootstrap-practice`.
+- Create a new, empty folder in your `icj/` folder called `yourname-bootstrap-practice`.
 - In VS Code, open a new window and open your new folder.
 - Open the Integrated Terminal.
 - Run `$ degit utdata/icj-bootstrap-template` to download the files.